reinbugnot/keypoint-detection-sift/README.md

 For detailed information on the SIFT algorithm, refer to [SIFT Algorithm](https://link-to-sift-algorithm-paper).

-You may also read our [project paper](/Image-Stitching.pdf) where we used the output of this keypoint localization project for Image Stitching.
+You may also read our [project paper](/Image-Stitching.pdf) where we used the output of this keypoint detection project for Image Stitching.

 ## Results
-The keypoint localization project implemented using SIFT algorithm has demonstrated robust performance in identifying distinctive keypoints or anchors within images.
+The keypoint detection project implemented using SIFT algorithm has demonstrated robust performance in identifying distinctive keypoints or anchors within images.
 These keypoints serve as essential landmarks, effectively capturing unique features irrespective of scale, rotation, or illumination changes.
 The algorithm excels in localizing points of interest, providing a foundation for various computer vision applications.

 ![Detected Keypoints](/figures/detected_keypoints_filtered.png)